-Plant available nitrate and ammonium significantly increased by 34.5% in response to the winter warming pulses treatment (F = 14.2, p < 0.001; Table 2, Fig. 2).
-The cold site had a 48.4% higher amount of N available than the warm site (F = 20.2, p < 0.001; Table 2, Fig. 2).
-Plant community composition also influenced plant available N (F = 15.4, p < 0.001; Table 2, Fig. 2).
+Plant-available nitrate and ammonium significantly increased by 34.5 % in response to the winter warming pulses treatment (F = 13.5, p < 0.001; Table 2, Fig. 2).
+The cold site overall had a 48.4 % higher amount of N available than the warm site (F = 20.0, p < 0.001; Table 2, Fig. 2).
+Plant community composition also influenced plant-available N (F = 18.4, p < 0.001; Table 2, Fig. 2).
 Bare ground control mesocosms had the highest N values, followed by the heathland communities and then the grassland communities, with only monocultures of H. lanatus reaching levels of the heathland communities.
-Winter warming pulse effects were not influenced by site or plant community

-(no significant interactions, Table 2).
+Winter warming pulse effects were not influenced by site or plant community (no significant interactions, Table 2).

-Soil biotic activity, i.e. the number of eaten baits, increased by 40% (F = 17.5, p < 0.001; Table 2, Fig. 2) due to the winter warming pulses treatment in compari-

-15 son to reference conditions.
+Soil biotic activity, i.e. the number of eaten baits, increased by 40% (F = 17.5, p < 0.001; Table 2, Fig. 2) due to the winter warming pulses treatment in comparison to reference conditions.
 Soil biotic activity did not significantly differ between sites or plant communities.
 The warming pulses effect, however, was influenced by the plant communities (F = 2.3, p = 0.037), with slightly decreasing activities in monocultures of P. lanceolata and mixed communities of C. vulgaris and D. flexuosa due to the warming pulses (Fig. 2).
 All other communities showed an increase in soil biotic activity due to the warming pulses.
 No other interaction with the warming pulses treatment yielded significance for soil biotic activity (Table 2).

 Regarding PEEA there was a general trend towards higher values under the winter warming pulses treatment, yet only for cellobiohydrolase was this effect statistically significant (F = 5.3, p = 0.035).
-For the other three tested enzymes no significant effect of significant interactions between the warming pulses treatment and site or plant community were observed (Table 2).

-25 the winter warming pulses treatment was observed.
+For the other three tested enzymes no significant effect of the winter warming pulses treatment was observed.
 Generally, there were significantly higher PEEAs at the cold site than at the warm site (Table 2, Fig. 3) and plant community composition effects differed such that, except for acid phosphatase, grassland communities showed higher PEEA than heathland communities (Table 2, Fig. 3).
-No
+No significant interactions between the warming pulses treatment and site or plant community were observed (Table 2).

-The uptake and incorporation of 15N into leaves was significantly reduced by 21.7 % (relative difference) under the winter warming pulses treatment in comparison to refer-5 ence conditions (F = 5.9, p = 0.016), whereas for root and soil material no significant winter warming pulse effect was observed (Table 3, Fig. 4).
-For leachate, no statistical analysis was performed due to the low replication, but for the existing samples (n = 2)per winter warming pulses treatment), a clear trend towards increased leaching of the 15N-tracer was observed (Fig. 4).
-Generally, the cold site showed significantly higher plant 15N incorporation than the warm site (Table 3, Fig. 4).
-D. flexuosa exhibited the highest 15N incorporation, followed by P. lanceolata, with the same pattern observed for leaves and roots.
-Significant decreases in the 15N signal in plant leaves (-30.7%) in response to warming pulses only occurred at the cold site (winter warming pulses treatment x site interaction: F = 8.6, p = 0.004; Table 3, Fig. 4).
-The significant threeway interaction between warming pulses treatment, site, and species identity (F = 3.4, 15 p = 0.004) indicated that the decrease in 15N values only happened at the cold site and only for three of the four species (C. vulgaris, D. flexuosa and H. lanatus; Fig. 4).
+The AT % 15N values in leaves were significantly reduced by 21.7 % (relative difference) under the winter warming pulses treatment in comparison to reference conditions (F = 5.9, p = 0.016), whereas for root and soil material no significant winter warming pulse effect was observed (Table 3, Fig. 4).
+For leachate, no statistical analysis was performed due to the low replication, but for the existing samples (n=2 per winter warming pulses treatment), a clear trend towards increased leaching of the 15N tracer was observed (Fig. 4).
+Generally, the cold site showed significantly higher plant AT % 15N values than the warm site (Table 3, Fig. 4).
+D. flexuosa exhibited the highest AT % 15N values, followed by P. lanceolata, with the same pattern observed for leaves and roots.
+Significant decreases in the 15N signal in plant leaves (-30.7%) in response to warming pulses only occurred at the cold site (winter warming pulses treatment \times site interaction: F = 8.6, p = 0.004; Table 3, Fig. 4).
+The significant three-way interaction between warming pulses treatment, site, and species identity (F = 3.4, p = 0.004) indicated that the decrease in 15N values only happened at the cold site and only for three of the four species (C. vulgaris, D. flexuosa and H. lanatus; Fig. 4).